History

 • Secured a victory in ensuring tips belong to the employees who earned them.

-• Trained more than 10,000 low-wage workers to advance to higher-paying restaurant jobs through our CHOW Institute workforce development & training program.
+• Trained more than 10,000 workers to advance to higher-paying restaurant jobs through our CHOW Institute workforce development & training program.

 You are leaving rocunited.org